md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 tags: [Statistics]
 ---

 **Statistics** is a foundational component of data science, providing powerful tools and techniques for analyzing and interpreting data.
-Data scientists rely on statistical techniques to extract meaningful insights from large and complex data sets and identify patterns and trends that can contribute to informed business decisions.
+Data scientists often use statistical techniques to extract meaningful insights from large and complex data sets and identify patterns and trends that can contribute to informed business decisions.
 With solid statistical understanding, a data scientist can better understand the behavior of the data.

 In this blog series, we will cover everything from foundational theories to advanced analytical techniques and explore their real-world application.
 This series helps you to build a strong statistical understanding for data science.

 ### **What is Statistics?**

-Statistics is the branch of applied mathematics that deals with collection, Organization, Analysis, Interpretation, Presentation of data.
+Statistics is the branch of applied mathematics that deals with collection, Organization, Analysis, Interpretation and Presentation of data.

+Statistics is widely used in various fields such as science, economics, social sciences, business, and engineering to provide insights, make predictions, and guide decision-making processes.
+Statistics is like a tool that helps us see patterns, trends, and relationships in the data.
+Whether it's counting how many people like pizza or figuring out the average score on a test, statistics helps us make decisions based on data.

 **Example:**

 - Average(mean) marks of students in an exam.
 - Estimating the average height of all students in a school based on a sample of 100 students.

-### **Some Key Definition:**
+### **Some Key Concepts:**

 **Data:** Data can be anything and everything .
 Any information or facts can be considered as data.
 Example: age, weight etc.

-**Population:** Population is the collection of all items or individuals of interested to our study.
+**Population:** Population refers to the totality or collection of all objects, items or individuals on which observations are taken on the basics of a common characteristics.

 Example: All students in a class.

 **Types of populations:** The population can be classified according to the number of individuals that make it up:

 - **Finite population:** A finite population can be counted, and the members can be studied more easily.
 For example, the number of people enrolled in a course.
-- **Infinite population:** They are huge populations where it is tough to count its members, so only a portion of it is usually taken into account when conducting a study, thus selecting a sample.
-For example, the number of grains of sand on a beach.
+- **Infinite population:** A infinite population is so large that cannot be counted.
+For example, The number of user searches on Google per second.

 **Sample:** A sample is a subset of population used to draw conclusions about the population.
-Example: Some students in a class.
+Example: A survey of 100 students to understand the study habits of all students in the school.

-**Parameter:** Parameters are numbers that describe the properties of entire populations
+**Parameter:** Parameters are numbers that describe the properties of entire populations.

+Example: **Average Height of All Students in a School** — If the true average height of all students in a school is 5.5 feet, this value is a parameter.

 **Statistic:** Statistic are numbers that describe the properties of entire sample.

+Example: **Average Height of 100 Students** — If we measure 100 students from a school and find their average height is 5.4 feet, this is a statistic.

-**Variable:** In statistics variables are numbers or characteristics that can be counted or measured.
+**Variable:** A variable is any characteristic, number, or quantity that can change or take different values in a dataset.

 Example: age, length, height etc. that can be change or vary.